muhreeyaa/rock-paper-scissors-exercise/README.md

 # "Rock, Paper, Scissors" Exercise

 ## Set up
-1. Open Terminal see which beriso make sure you are running the latest version of Python by entering the below command
+1. Open Terminal see which make sure you are running the latest version of Python by entering the below command

     ```
     python --version
     ```

-2. Create and activate a virtual environment
+2. Create and activate a new virtual environment
     ```
     conda create -n rock-paper-scissor-exercise python=3.8
+    conda activate rock-paper-scissors-exercise
     ```

 3. Install package dependencies